 Mitochondria are oxygen-consuming electrochemical generators (Figure 1).
-They evolved from the endosymbiotic alphaproteobacteria became which integrated into a host cell related to Asgard Archaea (Margulis 1970; Lane 2005; Roger et al 2017).
-Richard Altmann (1894) described the 'bioblasts', which include not only mitochondria as presently defined, but also symbiotic and free-living bacteria.
-The word 'mitochondria' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
+They evolved from the endosymbiotic alphaproteobacteria which became integrated into a host cell related to Asgard Archaea [84; 71; 116].
+Richard Altmann described the 'bioblasts' in 1894 [1], which include not only mitochondria as presently defined, but also symbiotic and free-living bacteria.
+The word 'mitochondria' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda in 1898 [4].
 Mitochondrion is singular and mitochondria is plural.
 Abbreviation: mt, as generally used in mtDNA.

 Contrary to current textbook dogma, which describes mitochondria as individual organelles, mitochondria form dynamic networks within eukaryotic cells.
 Mitochondrial movement is supported by microtubules.
-Mitochondrial size and number can change in response to energy requirements of the cell via processes known as fusion and fission; these interactions allow mitochondria to communicate within a network (Chan 2006).
-Mitochondria can even traverse cell boundaries in a process known as horizontal mitochondrial transfer (Torralba et al 2016).
+Mitochondrial size and number can change in response to energy requirements of the cell via processes known as fusion and fission; these interactions allow mitochondria to communicate within a network [17].
+Mitochondria can even traverse cell boundaries in a process known as horizontal mitochondrial transfer [132].
 Another defining morphological characteristic of mitochondria is the double membrane.
-The mitochondrial inner membrane (mtIM) forms dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being enclosed by the mitochondrial outer membrane (mtOM) and positively charged with respect to the matrix.
+The mitochondrial inner membrane, mtIM, forms dynamic tubular to disk-shaped cristae that separate the mitochondrial matrix, i.e., the negatively charged internal mitochondrial compartment, from the intermembrane space; the latter being enclosed by the mitochondrial outer membrane, mtOM, and positively charged with respect to the matrix.

-Intracellular stress factors may cause shrinking or swelling of the mitochondrial matrix that can ultimately result in permeability transition (mtPT; Lemasters et al 1998).
-The mtIM contains the non-bilayer phospholipid cardiolipin, which is also involved in the mtOM (Gebert et al 2009) but is not present in any other eukaryotic cellular membrane.
-Cardiolipin has many regulatory functions (Oemer et al 2018); it promotes and stabilizes the formation of supercomplexes ($SCI_nIII_nIV_n$) based on dynamic interactions between specific respiratory complexes (McKenzie et al 2006; Greggio et al 2017; Lenaz et al 2017), and it supports proton transfer on the mtIM from the electron transfer system to F1F0-ATPase (ATP synthase; Yoshinaga et al 2016).
-The mtIM is plastic and exerts an influence on the functional properties of incorporated proteins (Waczulikova et al 2007).
+Intracellular stress factors may cause shrinking or swelling of the mitochondrial matrix that can ultimately result in permeability transition, mtPT [76].
+The mtIM contains the non-bilayer phospholipid cardiolipin, which is also involved in the mtOM [46] but is not present in any other eukaryotic cellular membrane.
+Cardiolipin has many regulatory functions [100]; it promotes and stabilizes the formation of supercomplexes (SCI_nIII_nIV_n) based on dynamic interactions between specific respiratory complexes [57; 79; 86], and it supports proton transfer on the mtIM from the electron transfer system to F_1F_0 -ATPase (ATP synthase [143]).
+The mtIM is plastic and exerts an influence on the functional properties of incorporated proteins [134].

 Mitochondria constitute the structural and functional elementary components of cell respiration.
 Aerobic respiration is the reduction of molecular oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
-In the process of OXPHOS, the catabolic reaction of oxygen consumption is electrochemically coupled to the transformation of energy in the phosphorylation of ADP to adenosine triphosphate (ATP; Mitchell 1961, 2011).
-Mitochondria are the powerhouses of the cell that contain the machinery of the OXPHOSpathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F1F0-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle (TCA), fatty acid and amino acid oxidation: transporters of ions, metabolites and co-factors; iron/sulphur synthesis; cluster and mitochondrial kinases related to catabolic pathways.
-TCA cycle intermediates are vital precursors for macromolecule biosynthesis (Diebold et al 2019).
-The mitochondrial proteome comprises over 1,200 types of protein (Calvo et al 2015; 2017), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known, e.g., proteins regulating mitochondrial biogenesis or apoptosis, while others are still under investigation, or need to be identified, e.g., mtPT pore and alanine transporter.
-The mammalian mitochondrial proteome can be used to discover and characterize the genetic basis of mitochondrial diseases (Williams et al 2016; Palmfeldt and Bross 2017).
+In the process of OXPHOS, the catabolic reaction of oxygen consumption is electrochemically coupled to the transformation of energy in the phosphorylation of ADP to adenosine triphosphate, ATP [91; 92].
+Mitochondria are the powerhouses of the cell that contain the of the OXPHOS-pathways, machinery transmembrane including respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone, Q; F_1F_0 -ATPase; the enzymes of the tricarboxylic acid cycle, TCA. fatty acid and amino acid oxidation: transporters of ions, metabolites and cofactors; iron/sulphur cluster synthesis; and mitochondrial kinases related to catabolic pathways.
+TCA cycle intermediates are vital precursors for macromolecule biosynthesis [29].
+The mitochondrial proteome comprises over 1,200 types of protein [12; 13], mostly encoded by nuclear DNA, nDNA, with a variety of functions, many of which are relatively well known, e.g., proteins regulating mitochondrial biogenesis or apoptosis, while others are still under investigation, or need to be identified, e.g., mtPT pore and alanine transporter.
+The mammalian mitochondrial proteome can be used to discover and characterize the genetic basis of mitochondrial diseases [101; 141].